Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Dealing with unidentifiable dataset

 Here \Eqref{eq:node_merge_cost} defines the merging cost to merge $\vt_1$ and $\vt_2$. \Eqref{eq:node_merge_t12} finds two bias factors $\vt_A^*$ and $\vt_B^*$ from two components that have the minimal merging cost.
 We refer to this cost as the merging cost between $G_A$ and $G_B$.
-Similar to node intervention, we use the MST algorithm to make the IG connect.
-The algorithm is almost the same as in \sref{sec:node_intervention}, while the only difference is that the edge weight of the complete graph is defined as the merging cost.
-We provide the full algorithm for node intervention in Appendix \ref{sec:app_algo_nm}.
+Analogous to node intervention, the MST algorithm is employed to connect the IG, with the sole distinction being the definition of edge weights in the complete graph as merging costs.
+The comprehensive algorithm is detailed in Appendix \ref{sec:app_algo_nm}.

+Furthermore, we present two key properties of node merging in Appendix \ref{sec:error_bound_merging}: (1) \textit{Consistency}: the merging constraints imposed on $o'$ are compatible with the preconditions for identifiability (\ie, $r(\vx)\cdot o(\vt)=r'(\vx)\cdot o'(\vt)$), ensuring that click probabilities can still be accurately fitted after applying node merging; and (2) \textit{Error bound}: extended from Proposition \ref{thm:merging_bound}, the error for node merging is bounded by the diameter of the constructed MST.

 Compared to node intervention, node merging performs on the offline dataset, making it a simple and time-efficient approach.
 However, merging bias factors brings additional approximation error which has the potential to adversely impact the ranking performance.